canvaspixels/courgette/README.md

 `maxInstances: 4` in the conf can be altered depending on how much load your computer can handle.

-If you've just setup Cuketractor with the setup script this will work, otherwise search for linearise inside the [sample conf](https://github.com/canvaspixels/cucumber-protractor/blob/master/sample-conf.js)
+If you've just setup Courgette with the setup script this will work, otherwise search for linearise inside the [sample conf](https://github.com/canvaspixels/courgette/blob/master/sample-conf.js)

 ## Snippets